When you visit our websites we collect certain information or data about you. We collect:

 - personal information when you register with us (see below)

-Your data can only be viewed by authorised people in Good Things Foundation, our subsidiaries and partner
+Your data can only be viewed by authorised people in Good Things Foundation, our subsidiaries and partner organisations to:

 - allow you access to our services